saleor/saleor.io-learn/setup/prerequisites.md

 If you prefer to set up your development environment manually, first you need to install Node.js and Next.js on your computer:

 1. Install the [Node.js](https://nodejs.org/) runtime.
-Use version at least 16.
+Use version at least 18.
 2. Head over to the directory you want to install your project in and initialize the application using the following command:

 With `npm`:

 ```
-npx create-next-app@latest --ts my-storefront
+npx create-next-app@latest my-storefront
 ```

-or with `pnpm` (you need version `6.13.0` or higher):
+or with `pnpm` (you need version `8.x` or higher):

 ```
-pnpm create next-app --ts my-storefront
+pnpm create next-app my-storefront
 ```

 This command will bootstrap the latest version of Next.js template app wired with Typescript.
 For more details on specifying different options when using Create Next App head over to the [docs](https://nextjs.org/docs/api-reference/create-next-app).